-There currently are no planned interim analyses relative to early stopping guidelines for The LIFE Study.
-Interim summaries of safety, efficacy, and performance are presented to the Data Safety and Monitoring Board (DSMB) on
+There currently are no planned interim analyses relative to early stopping guidelines for The LIFE Pilot Study.
+Interim summaries of safety, efficacy, and performance are presented to the Data Safety and Monitoring Board on a regular basis.

 26.7.2.
 Anticipated Timeline for Publication